 Growing up in the '70's, Geoffrey Holder was a fixture on the TV set as the pitch man for 7-Up, the uncola.
 What most people don't realize is he was recreating a character he had brought to life in the James Bond thriller, Live and Let Die.
 Geoffrey Holder didn't have to do much to thrill me.
 All he had to do was smile his engaging, Cheshire cat smile, speak in his Trinidadian calypso accent, and doff his panama hat while sipping a 7 Up as if it was the elixir of the gods.
 I was even more mesmerized by his no-holds-barred performance as the villainous Voodoo witch doctor Baron Samedi in Live and Let Die.
-The way he danced across the screen with his writhing, twisting movements so typical of West Indian performers I had grown up with in the Virgin Islands ignited in me a life-long fascination with the culture and history of the West Indies.
+The way he danced across the screen with his writhing, twisting movements so typical of West Indian performers I had grown up with in the Virgin Islands ignited in me a life-long fascination with the history and culture of the West Indies.

 |Geoffrey Holder as Baron Samedi in Live and Let Die (1973).|

 Geoffrey Holder was the perfect foil for James Bond.
 While Bond reflected the posh, orderly world of Great Britain, Holder typified the exotic, mystical world of the Caribbean.
 His performance as Baron Samedi made such an impression on me that it continued to haunt me decades later.
 When I decided to write "Island on Fire", a novel about the eruption of Mount Pelee in Martinique, I knew I had to include voodoo in the story.
 Even in the 21st century, voodoo is an inescapable part of life in the Caribbean.
 From Cuba to Haiti and down to Trinidad, black magic and superstition still affect day-to-day life.
 In Martinique, the discovery of ritualistic voodoo objects in the public square still makes headlines in local newspapers and is the source of much fear and anxiety among the population.